lil-lab/navi/README.md

 ## Understanding the code

-Navi experiments use the Tiny experiment platform.
-The best way to start understanding the code and the various features is to first understand the Tiny experiment platform (documented in Tiny) and then use the experiment files as a starting point to explore the code.
+Navi experiments use the [UW SPF](http://yoavartzi.com/spf) experiment platform.
+The best way to start understanding the code and the various features is to first understand the SPF experiment platform (documented in SPF) and then use the experiment files as a starting point to explore the code.

 ## Included Experiments